 Is the InterContinental Phuket good for families?

 The Planet Trekkers kids club for ages 4 to 12, the family pool, and the two-bedroom Family Beachfront Pool Villa make it a strong family pick.
-Reviews consistently flag that the kids club’s afternoon break window does not align with spa or long-lunch plans, and the Pool Villa categories are the workaround.
+Guests consistently flag that the kids club’s afternoon break window does not always align with spa or long-lunch plans, and the Pool Villa categories are the workaround.

 How far is the InterContinental Phuket from the airport?

 The resort sits around 35 km south of Phuket International Airport.
 Transfers run 35 to 50 minutes depending on traffic.
-A private resort car costs around $55 each way; a metered taxi from the airport rank runs $25 to $30 in the other direction.
+A private resort car costs around $55 each way.
+A metered taxi from the airport rank runs $25 to $30 in the other direction.

 Is the InterContinental Phuket SHA Plus certified?